kendasi/neuralken/README.md

 ## Documentation
 ### Installing and importing neuralken
 In this example, you'll be shown how to create a simple [XOR](https://en.wikipedia.org/wiki/XOR_gate) neural network.
+If both the inputs are the same, the model will output [0,1], but if they are different, they will output [1,0].
 Before starting, pip install the latest version of the neuralken library.
 In your computer's terminal or shell, run:
 ```
 pip install neuralken